r-lib/styler/cran-comments.md

 ## Downstream Dependencies

-I have also run R CMD check on downstream dependencies of styler.
-The downstream dependencies are exampletestr, pmatch, usethis, which all pass R CMD check with
+I also ran R CMD check on all downstream dependencies of styler.
+The downstream dependencies are exampletestr, languageserver, sealr, usethis, pmatch, reprex and shinydashboardPlus.
+All of them pass R CMD check with

 0 ERRORS | 0 WARNINGS | 0 NOTES

+for the version of styler I am submitting.